-Living in the Wider W orld: and illegal, and can describe P.E HockeyYDP Rugby -YDP Football -YDP Basketball/Football YDP Athletics YDP Athletics YDP Cambridgeshire scheme of work YDP -coaching Progression of skills map attached for each UNIT Invasion games Netball Gymnastics om for physical education Gymnastics Netball Netball Dance Dance performance (Swimming if not reached 25 metre standard) MFL are physically active engage in competitive lead healthy, active liv Key stage 2 Pupils show actions and sequences of how to improve in difference of how to improve in differen ves. uld continue to apply and d of movement.
-They should of fferent physical activities t to: umping, throwing and catch ive games, modified where ic principles suitable for at bility, strength, technique, rterns utdoor and adventurous ac performances with previo we levelop a broader range of enjoy communicating, collar and sports and learn how the appropriate [for example, tracking and defending control and balance (for example, tracking and defending control and balance (for example, tracking and demonstrate is the ciently over a distance of the control of the control over a distance of the contr badminton, basketball, crick xample, through athletics and vidually and within a team improvement to achieve their each other.
-They should dir own success. et, football, hockey, netb d gymnastic) perform dan personal best. develop an understanding all, rounders and tennis], aces using a range of Tout le monde French scheme of work Pets, days of the week Months , Birthdays , Festivals Family , pastime and negatives Furniture Houses and prepositions Countries Travel Transport
+Living in the Wider W orld: and illegal, and can describe P.E HockeyYDP Rugby -YDP Football -YDP Basketball/Football YDP Athletics YDP Athletics YDP Cambridgeshire scheme of work YDP -coaching Progression of skills map attached Invasion games Netball Gymnastics Gymnastics Netball Netball Dance Dance performance (Swimming if not reached 25 metre standard) MFL are physically active engage in competitive lead healthy, active liv Key stage 2 Pupils show actions and sequences of how to improve in difference of how to improve in differen ves. uld continue to apply and d of movement.
+They should of fferent physical activities t to: umping, throwing and catch ive games, modified where ic principles suitable for at bility, strength, technique, tterns utdoor and adventurous act performances with previountly, confidently and profi we levelop a broader range of enjoy communicating, collar and sports and learn how the appropriate [for example, tracking and defending control and balance (for example, tracking and defending control and balance (for example, tracking and demonstrate is the ciently over a distance of the control of the control over a distance over a distance of the control over a distance over a distance over a dist badminton, basketball, crick xample, through athletics and vidually and within a team improvement to achieve their each other.
+They should in own success. et, football, hockey, netball gymnastic) perform dar personal best. develop an understanding ball, rounders and tennis], nces using a range of Tout le monde French scheme of work Pets, days of the week Animals Months , Birthdays , Festivals Family , pastime and negatives Furniture Houses and prepositions Countries Travel Every day phrases